-Inaugurated in 1969, the National Centre for the Performing Arts (NCPA), Mumbai, is India's premier cultural institution.
-The first multi-venue, multi-genre cultural centre to be built in South Asia, it has been committed since its inception to preserving and promoting the country's rich and vibrant artistic heritage in the fields of music, dance, theatre, film, literature and photography, as well as presenting new and innovative work by Indian and international artists from a diverse range of genres including drama, contemporary dance, orchestral concerts, opera, jazz and chamber music.
-Today, the NCPA presents more than 600 events each year, making it India’s largest and most holistic performing arts centre.Read More...
+The National Centre for the Performing Arts (NCPA), Mumbai, is India's premier cultural institution.
+Inaugurated in 1969, it was the first multi-venue, multi-genre cultural centre in South Asia.
+The NCPA is committed to preserving and promoting India's rich and vibrant artistic heritage in the fields of music, dance, theatre, film, literature and photography, as well as presenting new and innovative work by Indian and international artists from a diverse range of genres including drama, contemporary dance, orchestral concerts, opera, jazz and chamber music.
+Today, the NCPA hosts more than 700 events each year, making it India’s largest and most holistic performing arts centre.Read More...

-The NCPA Library is the only specialist performing arts library in the city of Mumbai, and as part of its mission to preserve India’s cultural heritage, the NCPA has built up extensive archives of more than 6,000 hours of music and film recorded at the NCPA since its inception.
+The NCPA Library is the only specialized performing arts library in the city of Mumbai, and as part of its mission to preserve India’s cultural heritage, the NCPA has built up extensive archives of more than 6,000 hours of music and film recorded at the NCPA since its inception.
 In 2011, the NCPA partnered with Sony Music to release the first set of eleven original recordings of renowned Indian Music artists from the NCPA Archives.
-Masterworks from the NCPA Archives included performances by Pt.
-Jasraj, Bismillah Khan, Rashid Khan, Nikhil Banerjee, Kumar Gandharva, Hariprasad Chaurasia, Gangubai Hangal, Ustad Amjad Ali Khan, M. L. Vasanthakumari, M. S. Gopalakrishnan and Dr. Balamuralikrishna.
-The NCPA libraries also hold more than 20,000 books about the performing arts and other cultural spheres including film, painting, sculpture, architecture, photography, television and fashion.
-The addition of the Stuart-Liff Collection in 2010, gave the NCPA a treasure trove of sought-after books, recordings and musical scores that is truly unique in the world of Western vocal and operatic music.
+The addition of the Stuart-Liff Collection in 2010, gave the NCPA a treasure trove of sought-after books, recordings, and musical scores that is truly unique in the world of Western vocal and operatic music.

-Now approaching the fiftieth year of its existence, with an ever-expanding list of performances, educational projects, exhibitions, and much more, the NCPA continues to build on its reputation as India’s premiere arts centre, and one of the leading arts centres in Asia.www.ncpamumbai.com
+Now approaching the fiftieth year of its existence, with an ever-expanding list of performances, educational projects, exhibitions, and much more, the NCPA continues to build on its reputation as one of the leading arts centres in Asia.